 Minimum GPA Requirement: 3.0

 Language Prerequisite: Successful completion of SPAN 202 or 212 (Hybrid program) or SPAN 219 or 223 (Direct-enroll program), by the end of the academic semester (fall or spring) prior to departure.
 Students must be enrolled in a Spanish course during the academic semester (fall or spring) prior to departure.
+Huntsman students must take all courses in Spanish.

 Language of Instruction